 Drug treatment does not change fertility rates in women with minimal or mild endometriosis.

-Most women with moderate to severe endometriosis are treated most effectively by ablating or excising as many implants as possible while maintaining pelvic anatomy and preserving fertility as much as possible.
+Most women with moderate to severe endometriosis are treated most effectively by ablating or excising as many implants as possible while restoring pelvic anatomy and preserving fertility as much as possible.
 Superficial endometriotic implants can be ablated.
 Deep, extensive implants should be excised.

-Lesions are usually removed via a laparoscope; peritoneal or ovarian lesions can sometimes be electrocauterized, excised, or vaporized with a laser.
+Lesions are usually removed via a laparoscope; peritoneal or ovarian lesions can sometimes be electrocauterized, excised, or, uncommonly, vaporized with a laser.
 Endometriomas should be removed because removal prevents recurrence more effectively than drainage.
 After this treatment, fertility rates are inversely proportional to the severity of endometriosis.
-If resection is incomplete, GnRH agonists are sometimes given during the perioperative period, but whether these drugs increase fertility rates is unclear.
+If resection is incomplete, GnRH agonists are sometimes given during the perioperative period, but whether this tactic increases fertility rates is unclear.
 Laparoscopic resection of the uterosacral ligaments with electrocautery or a laser may reduce midline pelvic pain.
-If women have deep rectovaginal endometriosis, continuous progestin therapy is the most effective treatment.

-Endometriosis is a common cause of cyclic pelvic pain, dysmenorrhea, and infertility.
+Endometriosis is a common cause of cyclic and chronic pelvic pain, dysmenorrhea, dyspareunia, and infertility.

 The stage of endometriosis does not correlate with severity of symptoms.